MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wwan/element-1-dataroamingpartners.md

 ---
-description: Defines the list of preferred network providers for roaming.
+description: Defines the list of preferred network providers for roaming (in PurchaseProfile/DataRoamingPartners).
 Search.Product: eADQiWindows 10XVcnh
 title: DataRoamingPartners (child of PurchaseProfile) ms.assetid: 68a5d75a-bbd5-45cb-8bee-ccb3b0cc0a39